 21 organisations offered programming for emerging artists.

-15 organisations offered youth participation programs recording 57,690 Victorian student attendances through 705 sessions.
+17 organisations offered children or youth participation programs recording 29,764 children or youth attendances through 983 sessions.

 A number of organisations offered targeted programming: